 On 30 July 2014, the Company announced that it had entered into a Sale and Purchase Agreement pursuant to which one of the Minera IRL Patagonia joint venture partners, CIMINAS, would acquire the Company's remaining shareholdings for total consideration of \$11,451,000.
-Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, the consideration will be received in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
-12 September 2014 has been established as the start date for the 90 day and twelve month periods.
-Payment of the second and third instalments is conditional upon the completion of due diligence, the satisfaction of certain conditions and customary representation and warranties.
-The Company recorded a loss on the sale of its investment in the Don Nicolás joint venture of \$30,714,000.
-The charge also included transaction costs of \$831,000.
-The outstanding amount is recorded on the 30 September 2014 balance sheet under other receivables and prepayments.
+Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, the consideration would be received in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
+12 September 2014 was established as the start date for the 90 day and twelve month periods.
+Payment of the second and third instalments was conditional upon the completion of due diligence, the satisfaction of certain conditions and customary representation and warranties.
+As at the date of the MD&A, the second payment, which was due in December 2014, was still outstanding and the Company was in discussions with CIMINAS in regards to escrow claims made and the eventual payment of the amounts outstanding.
+Due to the uncertainty surrounding the collection of the amount outstanding the remaining balance, totalling a net amount of \$1,405,000, has been written off, increasing the loss on assets held for sale in the consolidated statement of total comprehensive loss.

+The Company recorded a loss on the sale of its investment in the Don Nicolás joint venture of \$32,119,000.
+The charge also included transaction costs of \$831,000 and the write off of the second and third instalment receivables.